evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

-As for the encoder's learning techniques, the approach used to train the model has a direct and significant impact on the accuracy rate of the facial expression classifier.
-Also, it is observed that training from scratch, without prior knowledge of the main components of event-based facial analysis, leads to poor performance (72,1\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-I}; and 75,2\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-II}).
-However, when the reconstruction generator network encoder weights are used as a static feature extractor, an $\sim$15\% improvement is achieved (86,6\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-I}; and 88,7\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-II}).
-Lastly, we consider the case when fine-tuning is performed by retraining all the network weights (including the transferred encoder originally trained for face reconstruction).
-In this case, the model can recognize the respective facial expressions with higher accuracy (92,4\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-I}; and 93,6\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$, Table \ref{tab:TIE-performance-II}) compared to the other two cases (encoder trained from scratch and encoder transferred from face reconstruction).
+Table~\ref{tab:TIE-performance-I} presents the results for the proposed method variants with and without LSTM on the e-CK+ dataset.
+The training approach for the encoder influences the accuracy of the facial expression classifier (Table~\ref{tab:TIE-performance-I}).
+Training from scratch, without prior knowledge of event-based facial analysis components, yields average performance (76.7\% in $f_{\hat{\tau}_k} \cdot h_{\hat{\tau}_k}$ without LSTM; and 80.6\% in $f_{\hat{\tau}_k} \cdot h_{\hat{\tau}_k}$ with LSTM).
+Using the reconstruction generator network encoder weights as a static feature extractor improves accuracy by approximately 10\% (86.6\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$ without LSTM; and 88.7\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$ with LSTM).
+When fine-tuning by retraining all network weights, including the transferred encoder trained for face reconstruction, the model achieves higher accuracy (92.4\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$ without LSTM; and 93.6\% in $f_{\hat{\tau}_k} \cdot h_{\tau_k}$ with LSTM) compared to the other scenarios.